Neurogenic Bladder

 Overview

 You might also have an unexpected or frequent urge to urinate as a result of it.
 (It is also known as hyper-reflexive or spastic bladder.)
-Underactive bladder occurs when your bladder muscles lose the ability to hold urine.
-You can no longer feel when your bladder is full or empty completely so it overfills and urine leaks.
+An underactive bladder occurs when your bladder muscles lose the ability to hold urine.
+You can no longer feel when your bladder is full or empty completely, so it overfills and urine leaks.
 (This particular kind of neurogenic bladder.
-Is also called flaccid or hypotonic bladder)
+It is also called a flaccid or hypotonic bladder.

 Causes